In this tutorial we are going to talk about two things:

 - Application: Shared data for all the users of your web application.

-There are a lot of other objects out there, you’ll just have to research about the object you require and then use it in your JSP Page.
+You’ll just have to research about the object you require and then use it in your JSP Page.

 Now you have a regular browser communicating with your JSP page.
 The browser will send an HTTP request object to the JSP.
 This object will contain the header information and the body information.
 The JSP will process this information and send back the response, creating a proper request-response communication channel.